NikolaiT/incolumitas/content/Security/detecting-brightdata.md

 });
 ```

+CreepJS is really devastating in it's opinion about [Brightdata data collector](https://brightdata.com/products/data-collector).
+It gives a trust score of **0%**, see the image below:

 <figure>
     <img src="{static}/images/creepJS.png" alt="creepjs results page" />
     <figcaption>This is what the creepjs results page look like.
 The data collector gets the worst trust score possible.</figcaption>